Sec-CH-UA-Full-Version-List

 Secure context: This feature is available only in secure contexts (HTTPS), in some or all supporting browsers.

-The Sec-CH-UA-Full-Version-List user agent client hint request header provides the user-agent's branding and full version information.
+The HTTP Sec-CH-UA-Full-Version-List request header is a user agent client hint which provides the user-agent's branding and full version information.

 The Sec-CH-UA-Full-Version-List header provides the brand and full version information for each brand associated with the browser, in a comma-separated list.